Trustees—administration of trusts

 The TRS currently implements the requirements of the Money Laundering Regulations2 under the EU Fourth and Fifth Money Laundering Directives (4MLD and 5MLD).

-The obligations under the regulations, together with practical guidance, has been updated numerous times, often by way of the HMRC Trusts and estates newsletter.
+The obligations under the regulations, together with practical guidance, has been updated numerous times, often by way of HMRC's Trusts and Estates Newsletters.
+This information has now been largely consolidated in HMRC's Trust Registration Service Manual3.

 Which trusts must register with the TRS?